clld/crossgram/README.md

 ### Internal vs external datasets

+FIXME at the time of writing this, the public instance doesn't actually exist yet

 There are two sets of datasets for Crossgram:  The internal datasets and the external datasets.  *External datasets* are the ones that have been released to the public.  *Internal datasets* are the ones that are still being worked on and